 So, what is the best type of anchor for a jetski?
 It depends on the conditions you are using it in.

-One thing is anchoring your jetski while on the beach, and another is anchoring your jetski while fishing, for example.
+One thing is anchoring your jetski while on the beach, and another is anchoring your jetski while fishing or surfing, for example.
 This will determine how heavy of an anchor you will need for your jetski, the anchor rope length you need, etc.

-Jet Tech has developed two types of anchors: an inshore anchor and an offshore anchor.
+Jet Tech has developed three types of anchors: an inshore anchor and an offshore anchor.

-If you want to anchor your jetski in the deep water, so you can go surfing or fishing for example, you would use the Jet Tech Offshore Anchor.
+If you want to anchor your jetski in the deep offshore water with large swells, so you can go surfing or fishing for example, you would use the Jet Tech Offshore Anchor.
 This type of fluke anchors are great for jet skis that are anchoring in both sand and muddy areas.

 If you have any questions about what anchor is best for your jetski, make sure to reach out!